 • Le Coin Savoyard aux Airelles (for dinner): Regional specialities

 The drinks that you experience on your ski holiday are just as important as the food.
 In most luxury chalets you aren’t just confined to wine with your evening meals.
 Shemshak Lodge in Courchevel 1850 is a chalet with a truly open bar, including unlimited Perrier Jouet Champagne and branded spirits.
 Your hosts are also trained mixologists and will be happy to mix up your favourite cocktails.
 You can even upgrade your wines by purchasing some from the à la carte ski menu.

 Gin is very on trend at the moment, so in some luxury chalets, they have specialist gin bars where you can try a range of different flavoured gins and tonics.
-In Chalet No 14 in Verbier, you can try a range of local beers from nearby Winslow Brew Company based in Martigny.
-This not only gives you the chance to try something new but also supports local business as well.
+In Chalet No 14 in Verbier, you can try a range of cocktails from their partners at the Cotswold Distillery.

 One thing is for sure, the haute cuisine on ski holidays will continue to evolve and improve.
-New trends will come and go but the catering in a ski holiday will continue to remain as much a part of the luxury holiday experience as the time spent gliding down the pistes.
-Luxury catered ski chalets continue to attract some of the world’s best chefs and staff producing culinary masterpieces that would not be out of place in some of the finest restaurants.
+New trends will come and go but the catering on a ski holiday will continue to remain as much a part of the luxury holiday experience as the time spent gliding down the pistes.
+Luxury catered chalets continue to attract some of the world’s best chefs and staff producing culinary masterpieces that would not be out of place in some of the finest restaurants around the globe.